xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 );
 ```

 The last 3 parameters are used to create a property map.
 Respectively, they are the property key, type, and value for the token property map.
-We pass in a field called `mint_timestamp` of type `u64` to display how to use it.
-The inner vector values are BCS serialized bytes that map to a key's corresponding `value` for the `key: value` structure of the map.
+We pass in a field called `mint_timestamp` for the key name, `u64` to specify its type, and the last field is a BCS serialized byte vector that maps to a key's corresponding `value` for the `key: value` structure of the map.

+You could think of the property map as a map with one key.
+In pseudocode: `property_map['mint_timestamp']: u64 = now_seconds()`

 :::tip Advanced Info
 Property maps are unique polymorphic data structures that enable storing multiple data types into a mapped vector.
 You can read more about them in the [aptos-token-objects/property_map.move](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-token-objects/sources/property_map.move) contract.